Are You Having Relationship Obsessive Compulsive Disorder? Know Its Types, Causes And Treatment

 There are various factors that cause ROCD:

-Stress and depression: Stress and depression can lead to ROCD.
-People who have gone through huge stress and hard time might become obsessed with what they love.
+Stress and depression: People who have high levels of stress might become obsessed with what they love.
 They might feel difficult to stop thinking about their partner and relationship.
-Just because they went through stress and depression, they do not want to lose their partner or might want to make their relationship a perfect one.
+Because they went through stress and depression, they do not want to lose their partner or might want to make their relationship a perfect one.

 Childhood and past experiences: Bad experiences can trigger OCD in people.
 When these people get into relationships, they develop ROCD.
 They will constantly keep a check on their relationship and on their partner.
-If sufferers faced harm during their childhood or in their teenage then they will make sure their partner is safe all the time.
+Individals who had undergone any harm during their childhood or in their teenage years will have the tendency to make sure their partner is safe all the time.
 This includes making repetitive phone calls just to ensure their partner is safe or not even when there is nothing to worry about.

-Perfection: Perfection is a good thing but it gets worse when people get obssessed with perfection.
+Perfection: Perfection is a good thing but it gets worse when people get it turns out to be obsessive.
 Some people might think it is sinful to make mistakes or have imperfection.
 For such people, perfection gives them happiness.

 Controlling behvaviour: Some people may exhibit controlling behaviour at an early stage and this leads to developing OCD in them.
 These people develop ROCD when in relationship and love to control the thoughts and behaviour of their partner.